charity-classification/ukcat/docs/data/tag_list.md

 More detail about how the system was designed can be found on [the main page](/).

 The system is organised into 24 categories, with 17 subcategories and 230 tags in total.
-It is designed to accomodate charities having more than tag applied.
+It is designed to accommodate charities having more than tag applied.

 ## Animals [`AN`]